ahmadjehad/almosafer/README.md

 # Automate-Almosafer

-This repository contains automated tests for the [Almosafer](https://www.almosafer.com/en) website.
+This repository contains automated tests for [Almosafer](https://www.almosafer.com/en) website.
 The tests are implemented using Java, TestNG, Selenium WebDriver, and Page Object Model Pattern.

 ## Tools